matConn/jekyll-noita/blog/_posts/2017/2017-04-07-text-based-level-editing-phaser-js.md

     }
 }
 ```
-This room-drawing function currently only works with one level but should scale to accommodate multiple levels and work similarly if not identically.
+This room-rendering function currently only works with one level but should scale to accommodate multiple levels and work similarly if not identically.

 The room system works as detailed in pseudo-code below, with each "column" actually representing a single character in a string: